ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: ClustML: principle and design

-Conversely, in the present work, we need to cover extensively the parameter space $\mathcal{S}$ with labeled data to get the best possible generalization from the classifier, i.e., predicting accurately the human judgments for yet unseen scatterplots.
-Indeed, two scatterplots with perceptually very similar point distributions are likely to get the same human judgment.
-But one can be among the available data $\Theta_{uv}$ while the other one, unseen so far, can lead to very different parameters inferred from the GMM model for reasons explained below.
-Then, they can end up being located far away from each other in $\mathcal{S}$ making difficult to train a classifier to predict the decision.
-Therefore, we propose to augment the data by \emph{replicating} the initial data $\phi_i\in\Theta_{uv}$ in different locations $\phi_i'$ of $\mathcal{S}$ to better cover it.
-Labels are replicated too, so we get the new labeled data $\chi_i'=(\phi_i',H_i)$ from the initial one $\chi_i=(\phi_i,H_i)$.
+In contrast, we need to cover extensively the parameter space $\mathcal{S}$ with labeled data to get the best possible generalization from the classifier $\mathcal{G}_{ClustML}$, i.e., predicting accurately human judgments for yet unseen scatterplots.
+Indeed, two scatterplots with perceptually very similar point distributions $X_A$ and $X_B$ will likely get the same human judgment $H_A=H_B$.
+However, $\phi_A$ can end up very close in $\mathcal{S}$ to a training data $\phi_{T}\in \Phi_{uv}$, while $\phi_B$ can end up far from it due to the inference process to get $\mathcal{M}^*$.
+Thus, a classifier trained on $(\phi_T,H_T)$ will be able to predict $H_A\approx H_T$ but will not be good at predicting $H_B$.
+Therefore, we propose to augment the data $\mathcal{X}_{uv}$ by \emph{replicating} some of the training data $\chi_i=(\phi_i,H_i)$ in different locations $\phi_i'$ of $\mathcal{S}$ to better cover it, getting new data $\chi_i'=(\phi_i',H_i)$ with same label.